 The Keel Laying Ceremony for the Makin Island was held on February 14, 2004 at the Northrop Grumman Ship Systems shipbuilding facility in Pascagoula, MS.

 The U.S. Navy christened Makin Island on Saturday, Aug.
 19, 2006, during a 10 a.m.
 CDT ceremony at Northrop Grumman Ship Systems in Pascagoula, Miss.
 Senator Trent Lott of Mississippi delivered the principal address at the ceremony while Silke Hagee, wife of Commandant of the Marine Corps Gen. Michael W. Hagee, served as ship’s sponsor.

-Delivery of LHD 8 is planned for May 2007.
+Delivery of LHD 8 was completed May 2007.

 Marine Corps Companies A and B, Second Raider Battalion, conducted a raid on Japanese-held Makin Island, in the Gilbert Islands, Aug.
 17-18, 1942.

 The raid was launched from the submarines USS Nautilus and USS Argonaut, and succeeded in routing the enemy forces based there, gaining valuable intelligence.
 The raid's leader, Marine Corps Lt.
 Col. Evan Carlson was awarded the Navy Cross for his actions, while Marine Corps Sgt.
 Clyde Thompson was awarded the Medal of Honor for heroism and was the first enlisted Marine to be so honored during World War II.

 During the two-day battle, the Raiders killed an estimated 83 Japanese soldiers, but their attempts to leave the island were bedeviled by a high and crashing surf and they were unable to evacuate the bodies of their fallen comrades.